 Pictured above is the entry for Zhuilu Trail.
 As explained above, the Tupido Tribe built the original Trail in the 17-1800s which was only 30 cm wide, and resided there until they were massacred by the Japanese in 1914.
 In 1917, the Japanese expanded the original trail made by the Tupido Tribe to 1.5 M and forced aboriginal tribesmen to carry goods along the trail to the east coast.
 This is now the Zhuilu Old Trail.

 Currently only 3km of the trail is open to the public. this trail is only open from 7am to 10pm.
 There are also venomous snakes and insects along the way.
 You can apply for a permit for the trail here.
 Fees for entry are 200 NT for adults and 100 NT for children.

-For other blogs on Zhuilu trail, click here and here.
+For our full blog on Zhuilu Old Trail, click here.

 Eternal Spring (Changchun) Shrine Trail 長春祠步道

 The eternal spring shrine is a Buddhist shrine the built on the eternal spring shooting out of the mountain near the entrance of the park.
 The shrine was originally built to reverence those that died building the cross island highway.
 There is a trail tunneled through the mountain to the shrine, and an additional trail up the the bell tower.
 As of 2018, the trail to the bell tower was closed off.

 A view of the bell tower above.

 A Buddhist shrine in the tunnel along the path to the spring.

 "Bridges and Roads in the Gorge"